Maliha71/100Days_Of_Code-Python/README.md

 Welcome to my 100-day coding journey where I'm combining two powerful learning paths:
 - 👩‍🏫 [**100 Days of Code: The Complete Python Pro Bootcamp for 2023**](https://www.udemy.com/course/100-days-of-code/) by Dr. Angela Yu
-- 🌍 *Introduction to GIS Programming* and other resources by Qiusheng Wu (geospatial developer and educator)
+- 🌍 *Introduction to GIS Programming* and other resources by Dr. Qiusheng Wu

 ## 🎯 Goal